|Guide||♦||44 Triplogs||0 Topics|

-Coon Bluff can become a very busy location, especially during the hot summer months.
-However, the area provides an opportunity for some terrific views, year-round flowing water and other treats as close as one can get to the city.
-This loop hike can be either a simple matter of "exercise"; or, it can prove to be filled with enchantment.
+Coon Bluff can become a bustling location, especially during the hot summer months.
+However, the area provides an opportunity for some terrific views, year-round flowing water, and other treats as close as one can get to the city.
+This loop hike can be either a simple matter of "exercise," or it can prove to be filled with enchantment.
 Everything is in the timing.

-I recommend that you forego this hike during the summer months, or on holiday weekends when crowds and debris infiltrate what is otherwise a placid environment.
-If you can start out on a weekday morning just as the dawn approaches the eastern horizon so much the better.
-Travel the route counterclockwise and you will undoubtedly get to appreciate views in all directions, the glow of the morning sun as it paints across the buttes to the west and a calming mist as it rises from the Salt River to the northeast.
+I recommend that you forego this hike during the summer months or on holiday weekends when crowds and debris infiltrate what is otherwise a placid environment.
+If you can start on a weekday morning just as the dawn approaches the eastern horizon, so much the better.
+Travel the route counterclockwise, and you will undoubtedly get to appreciate views in all directions, the glow of the morning sun as it paints across the buttes to the west and a calming mist as it rises from the Salt River to the northeast.

-The Hike: Almost immediately after you leave the trailhead you will begin a steep, but short, climb up to the ridge that crests the hills leading north to Coon Bluff.
-Water runoff erodes the hillside trail, but it is easy to find with only moderate difficulty maintaining ones footing.
-Once atop the ridge it is a fairly flat trek across to the bluff.
-Now is the time to enjoy sunrise, the sounds of the river, and if you are fortunate, an encounter with the Wild Stallions.
-On earlier hikes I have come within inches of these beautiful creatures, but this day I saw the band of stallions across the intervening valley and upon a hillside to the west.
+Almost immediately after you leave the trailhead, you will begin a steep but short climb up to the ridge that crests the hills leading north to Coon Bluff.
+Water runoff erodes the hillside trail, but it is easy to find with only moderate difficulty maintaining one's footing.
+Once atop the ridge, it is a fairly flat trek across to the bluff.
+Now is the time to enjoy a sunrise, the sounds of the river, and an encounter with the Wild Stallions if you are fortunate.
+On earlier hikes, I have come within inches of these beautiful creatures, but this day I saw the band of stallions across the intervening valley and upon a hillside to the west.
 They were engaged in grazing and "horseplay" in the early sunlight.

-The trail continues on to the Bluff itself and from here you can descend to the east for a visit to one section of the Lower Salt River Recreation area.
-You will notice that by parking at the trailhead you have avoided paying the recreational area fee.
-The route described here does not include a descent to the river, but instead proceeds to the northwest along a game trail that terminates just shy of an unnamed wash which separates Coon Bluff from a plateau that overlooks the Phon D. Sutton Recreation Area.
+The trail continues to the Bluff itself, and from here, you can descend to the east for a visit to one section of the Lower Salt River Recreation area.
+You will notice that by parking at the trailhead, you have avoided paying the recreational area fee.
+The route described here does not include descending to the river but instead proceeds to the northwest along a game trail that terminates just shy of an unnamed wash, which separates Coon Bluff from a plateau that overlooks the Phon D. Sutton Recreation Area.
 Pick your way down the steep walls of the wash (33.54570N, 111.65165W) and then head south a short distance through the wash until you locate a viable location for climbing out the western wall.
 [I've rated the hike a 2.5 difficulty only because of this wash crossing, else it is a 1.]
-From here you will bushwhack up and across the plateau maintaining a closeness to the northern edges for the better views of the river.
-There are an abundance of game trails to assist you and eventually your west-by-northwest trek will cross an abandoned jeep trail.
-Follow along the jeep trail to the northwestern most edge of the small plateau and what appears to be a gravesite marked with a tall vertical "headstone".
-From this point you will descend toward the flat ground which abuts the entry drive to the recreation site.
-Make your own path back toward the trailhead by selecting among the numerous washes, game trails and horse tracks that cover the area.
+From here, you will bushwhack up and across the plateau, maintaining a closeness to the northern edges for better views of the river.
+There is an abundance of game trails to assist you, and eventually, your west-by-northwest trek will cross an abandoned jeep trail.
+Follow along the jeep trail to the northwesternmost edge of the small plateau and what appears to be a gravesite marked with a tall vertical "headstone."
+From this point, you will descend toward the flat ground, which abuts the entry drive to the recreation site.
+Make your own path back toward the trailhead by selecting among the numerous washes, game trails, and horse tracks covering the area.